How to Make Sex and Relationships Work When Only One of You Is Kinky

 What is tantra?

-Mark: Our nutshell definition of tantra is that tantra is an ancient Indian tradition that recognises sexual energy for personal and spiritual empowerment.
+Mark: Our nutshell definition of tantra is that tantra is an ancient Indian tradition that recognizes sexual energy for personal and spiritual empowerment.
 Tantra is also a tradition that treats practice as experimentation.
-Going to [Dark Odyssey] was an example of that experimental attitude – pushing the boundaries and doing something outside of our comfort zone.
+Going to [Dark Odyssey] was an example of that experimental attitude—pushing the boundaries and doing something outside of our comfort zone.

 How did you you work to satisfy Patricia’s kink?